 Later that year, you’ve planned a vacation at a famous theme park.
 Airfare, hotel, tickets, etc. have all been booked.

-The night before the flight, Davi’s behavior is out of control.
-You make the following threat, “If you don’t behave immediately, Davi, we will not be flying anywhere tomorrow.
+The night before the flight, David’s behavior is out of control.
+You make the following threat, “If you don’t behave immediately, David, we will not be flying anywhere tomorrow.
 I will not be rewarding this behavior.”

 You know for sure that this will be compelling.
 You know for sure that you’ll be flying tomorrow.
 These are closed facts for you.

-This is because true hypotheticals can have false — even knowingly false — antecedents.
+This is because true conditionals can have false — even knowingly false — antecedents.